Here's what we offer:

 The MPE program provides professional training to leaders in the fields of physical education, sport and recreation (who have minimum 2 years teaching experience).
 While some students concentrate in the areas of administration, curriculum and supervision in physical education, others opt for studies in related professional areas.
 These areas include parks and recreation, sport and leisure administration and management, and sport science.
 Request more information here...

 The M.Sc.
 (Kinesiology) program commenced in 2005.
 In its short history, many masters students have continued on to doctoral programs.
 Graduate students have authored or co-authored more than 100 peer-reviewed articles in that period.

-Our students completing their M.Sc. can focus on exercise physiology, ergonomics/biomechanics, sport psychology, or socio-cultural studies of physical activity and health.
+Our students completing their M.Sc. can focus on exercise physiology; ergonomics/biomechanics; psychology of sport; exercise and recreation; or socio-cultural studies of physical activity and health.

 The laboratories are well equipped with 6 EMG acquisition systems, 2 metabolic carts, hypoxic air generator, force platform, muscle stimulation unit, immersion tank, accelerometers, lumbar motion monitor, and a variety of strain gauges among other equipment.
 Request more information here...

 Students are encouraged to conduct interdisciplinary study in collaboration with other faculties and schools of Memorial, and to pursue independent reading and research under the direction of their supervisors.